If you would like services from New Horizons, please give us a call at 757-221-2363.

 Leila Warraich, M.S., NCC

-Leila is a second-year doctoral student (Ph.D. in Counselor Education & Supervision) at William & Mary.
+Leila is a third-year doctoral candidate (Ph.D. in Counselor Education & Supervision) at William & Mary.
 She completed her master's in Counseling from Johns Hopkins University.
 Leila's clinical experiences include working with children, families, adults, and college students.
 Her research interests include exploring barriers of marginalized groups in seeking mental health treatment and understanding the accompanying stigma.
+She is also interested in matters of spirituality in family work as well.
 Leila looks forward to meeting new families and helping them achieve their goals.